Queen station: Lower Queen

 Early subway expansion plans called for an east–west subway for streetcars under Queen Street, and a lower Queen station for these was roughed-in under the subway station.
 Priorities changed and the line was never built, but many people unknowingly pass through this lower station every day; two pedestrian tunnels, which go under the Line 1 tracks to allow riders to move between the northbound and southbound platforms, use portions of this intended station, with most of the excess infrastructure walled off.
 The roughed-in streetcar station is reached from a locked door along one of the pedestrian tunnels.
 The second pedestrian tunnel occupies the westbound streetcar platform area.
 An elevator shaft occupies part of Lower Queen.
 The streetcar platforms are low-level and short in length.

 What exists is a roughed-out second set of platforms built underneath a currently-operating station.
 It is located directly underneath the existing station.
 The station was designed as part of a planned but never-built streetcar subway that would have run east and west along Queen Street.
 A similar station was planned underneath the existing (also situated along Queen Street).
 Although underground pipes and conduits were specifically routed around this intended site, construction was never started.

-The trackway was planned for streetcars rather than dedicated subway trains, similar to the much newer streetcar-only underground track originating at Union station used for the 510 Spadina and 509 Harbourfront routes.
-The Queen subway would have allowed streetcars from the 501 Queen, 504 King, 503 Kingston Road, and 505 Dundas to avoid centre-city traffic, and then surface to run on regular streets in outlying areas.
+The trackway was planned for streetcars rather than dedicated subway trains, similar to the present underground streetcar trackage originating at Union station used for the 510 Spadina and 509 Harbourfront routes.
+The Queen subway would have allowed Queen and other streetcar lines using Queen Street through the downtown core to avoid traffic.

 The plan to build a streetcar subway under Queen Street was delayed and then cancelled in favour of an east–west line further north, which became Line 2 Bloor–Danforth.
 As a result, the Lower Queen Station was never put into service.
 Unlike the abandoned platform at Lower Bay, this station is not used in any way save as an occasional storage facility and film set, and the aforementioned pedestrian tunnels.

 There are plans to use space within Lower Queen to facilitate passenger transfers between Line 1 and the future Ontario Line, which would be drilled out of rock at a lower level.